Sendiko/dagger-hilt-room/README.md

     }
   }
 ```

-since i provide the database instace in the Hilt Module, i don't need to create an instance in the AppDatabase.kt, those there is only dao and databse declaration.
+Singleton is used to make sure that there are only 1 instance are created in on lifecycle. since i provide the database instace in the Hilt Module, i don't need to create an instance in the AppDatabase.kt, those there is only dao and database declaration.
 ```kotlin
   @Database(
     entities = [Ticket::class],